NEW VERSION

 ![]() |

-Sand the edges again and then apply an edge finish.
+Sand the edges again then apply an edge finish.

-Finally, place the head of the snap fastener.
+Finally, install the snap button head.
 We covered the button with 0.5 mm thick leather.

 GUIDE: HOW TO COVER A SNAP BUTTON?